itsxdamdam/ecommerce-product-page/README.md

-# To do/Known issues
+# to do
-# Fix slider on lightbox carousel
+- Fix slider on lightbox carousel
-# Fix slider on mobile screens
+- Fix slider on mobile screens